 The renaissance of a terroir

 In 2018, Maison Soulat took over the Saint-Sornin winery, which was damaged by hail a few months prior.
-Jacques Soulat wanted to bring back to life the historic site and its wine terroir, the only one in Charente able to claim the appellation "IGP Charente Wine - Saint-Sornin".
+Jacques Soulat wanted to bring back to life the historic site and its wine terroir, the only one in Charente able to claim the appellation "IGP Vins Charentais - Saint-Sornin".
 He joined forces with Olivier Pucek, who knows the vineyard well, to carry out this project.
-Oliver already cultivated vines attached to the slopes of Saint-Sornin for his own wines, produced under the Maverlan label and vinified at Miaulant.
+Olivier already cultivated vines attached to the slopes of Saint-Sornin for his own wines, produced under the Maverlan label and vinified in Miaulant.

 In Saint-Sornin, the wine tradition goes back to the 17th century.
 Dominating the Tardoire valley, halfway between La Rochefoucauld and Montbron, the hillsides offer ideal sunshine; in 1879, the vineyard reached nearly 470 hectares.
 But the phylloxera disease passed through and decimated the vast majority of the vines.
 At the beginning of the 1950s, the vineyard area was barely 30 hectares, producing wines of mediocre quality.
 Planting work took place, and in the 2000's the winery vinified 180 hectares, while the quality progressed.